miohtama/capitalgram/pages/site/consulting.md

         <div class="card-body">
             <h4>Technical due diligence</h5>
             <p>
-                <strong>Are you looking to invest in a technology company or a blockchain project?</strong>
+                <strong>Are you looking to invest in a technology company or blockchain project?</strong>
             <p>
             <p>
-                Ask our experts to find out how solid is the pitch of the project.
+                Ask our experts to find out how solid the pitch of the project is.
             </p>
             <h5>Benefits</h5>
             <ul>
               <li>
                  Get an in-depth unfiltered analysis of the technology feasibility
               </li>
               <li>
-                Compare with benchmarks on projects in the same space
+                Compare with benchmarks of projects in the same space
               </li>
               <li>
-                Get an independent opinion on assumptions and cash flow analysis
+                an independent opinion on assumptions and cash flow analysis
               </li>
             </ul>
             <h5>The service is ideal for:</h5>